asishr/ghtraining/Cloughje-branch-readme.md

 THis is a new File
-This is the addtional to the file. this is an additional Line to the file
+This is the addtional to the file. this is  Line to the file
+This is a revert commit line